kaspar-p/6krill.com/README.md

 <br />
 <br />
 <br />
+To run, use `npm run`
 Disclaimer: this website is a joke.
-It was created with a few friends ([@lukeask](https://www.github.com/lukeask) and [@harvardprogomar](https://www.github.com/harvardprogomar)) and is not meant to be taken seriously.
+It was created with a few friends ([@lukeask](https://www.github.com/lukeask) and [@harvardprogomar](https://www.github.com/harvardprogomar)) and is meant to be taken very seriously.